Nandaka/PixivUtil2/readme.md

 - writeimageinfo

   Set to `True` to export the image information to text file.
-  The filename is following the image filename + .txt.
+  The filename is following `filename(Manga)Infoformat` + .txt.
 - writeImageJSON

   Set to `True` to export the image information to JSON.
+  The filename is following `filename(Manga)Infoformat` + .json.
+- writeRawJSON

+  Set to `True` to export the image JSON untouched.
+  The filename is following `filename(Manga)Infoformat` + .json.
+- RawJSONFilter

+  Enter the JSON keys which you want to filter out.
+Keys are seperated by a comma without space.
+- writeSeriesJSON

+  Set to `True` to export the series information to JSON.
-  The filename is following the image filename + .json.
+  The filename is following `filenameSeriesJSON` + .json.
 - verifyimage

   Do image and zip checking after download.
 Set the value to `True` to enable.